jphillips409/Alpha-Beta-Pulse-Shape-Discrimination-for-Nuclear-Medicine/README.md

 ## Purpose
 Detector unpacking and analysis code for the detection of decays from candidites for alpha therapy using pulse-shape discrimination.

+## Experimental Setup
+The data was acquired using a liquid scintillation detector with the Ultima Gold scintillant.
+The raw waveforms were analyzed by a CAEN 5370B digitizer.

 ## Data
 The data files read into this code are not publicly available.
 Please reach out to me via email if you would like to procure them.